Evaluations Procedures

 Purpose

-The Bridges Curriculum evaluation approach is designed to be iterative and builds on UCSF’s current rigorous evaluation program.
-The Bridges Curriculum evaluation plan uses both short- and long-term processes and includes both quantitative and qualitative collection.
+The Bridges Curriculum evaluation approach is designed to be iterative and builds on UCSF’s ongoing rigorous evaluation program and continuous quality improvement.
+The Bridges Curriculum evaluation plan uses both short- and long-term processes and includes both quantitative and qualitative data collection.
 The data collection methods are represented in the figure above.

 General Questions

-Q. What are the characteristics of effective feedback?
+Q. What are the characteristics of effective feedback about an educator?

-A. Feedback is focused on behavior rather than on the person.
-It is important that the evaluator refer to what a person does rather than to what s/he thinks the person is.
+A. There are multiple characteristics of effective feedback.
+Feedback is focused on behavior rather than on the person.
+It is important that the evaluator refer to what a person does rather than to what they think the person is.
 Feedback should be specific rather than general.
-To be told that a small group facilitator is "dominating" will probably not be as useful as to say that "She was not listening to what the others said, but I felt I had to agree with her since she is an instructor."
+To be told that a small group facilitator is "dominating" will not be as useful as to say that "He was not listening to what the others said, but I felt I had to agree with him since he is an instructor."

-Feedback should only be provided to help, not hurt, the person receiving it.
-It should be directed toward behavior that the receiver can improve.
+Feedback should be provided to help, not hurt, the person receiving it and be directed toward behavior that the receiver can improve.
 Feedback is destructive when it serves one's own needs, such as venting.

 Feedback is about what or how something is said or done, not why it is done.
-It is risky to assume that we know why a person says or does something, or what he "really" means, or what she is "really" trying to accomplish.
+It is risky to assume we know why a person says or does something, or what they "really" mean, or trying to accomplish.
 If we are uncertain of the person's motives or intent, this uncertainty itself is feedback and should be revealed.
 For more examples on providing constructive feedback, please review the F1 Evaluations Orientation.

 Q. What kinds of questions and ratings scales are used in the UCSF SOM evaluation forms?

-A. Evaluations are composed of objective questions with a 5-point response scale and a section for comments.
+A. Evaluations are composed of ratings on a 5-point response scale and a section for comments.
 Our instructors and course directors strive to earn ratings of 4 and above on this scale.
 Any score below 4 is considered an area for improvement.
-The following is a description of the 5-point scale and how the school interprets each value.
 While "3 = Good", an educator interprets a score of 3 as equivalent to a solid 75 (just above passing) on a 100 point exam.
-Remember to be honest and thoughtful in your evaluations and to give scores that are appropriate.
+It is important to be honest and thoughtful in your evaluations and to give scores that are appropriate.
 A rating of "1 = Poor" means that the instructor or course-related item is not conducive to student learning or wellbeing.
 A rating of "5 = Excellent" means that the content or instructor quality is the best it can be.
 Ratings of 2 and below are considered low and will trigger notifications to course and clerkship directors alerting them to the low rating.

 Q. What is the software used for evaluation purposes?

-A. MedHub is the online evaluation tool used to manage evaluations and schedules in Foundations 2 and Career Launch.
+A. MedHub is the online evaluation tool used to manage evaluations in Foundations 1 and evaluations and schedules in Foundations 2 and Career Launch.
 MedHub is accessible on your MyAccess Portal using your Single Sign-On login credentials.

-In some instances, Qualtrics is another online survey tool that will be used for evaluation purposes.
-In such instances, the evaluations will bear the following statement: This survey is endorsed by the School of Medicine for the purpose of improving our programs and services.
+C. In some instances, Qualtrics is another online survey tool used for collecting evaluation data.
+A School of Medicine evaluation survey in Qualtrics will bear the following statement: This survey is endorsed by the School of Medicine for the purpose of improving our programs and services.

 Q. Is it possible for an instructor to get the name of a student who completed a specific evaluation?

-A. Instructors can never find out who the student is, UNLESS a student chooses to identify her/himself.
+A. Instructors do not know who the student is UNLESS a student chooses to self-identify.
 However, preceptor-student relationships are one-on-one and thus preceptors will usually know who the student evaluator is even though student names are not on the completed evaluation.

 Q. What happens to our evaluations after they are submitted?
 Do course directors and faculty actually listen to our comments?

 A. Yes.
-Course and faculty evaluations are taken very seriously by educational leadership for ongoing course improvement, as well as by departments for faculty promotion and tenure decisions.
+Course and faculty evaluations are taken very seriously by educational leadership for ongoing course continuous quality improvement, as well as by departments for faculty promotion and tenure decisions.
 For example, faculty are not asked to return to teach if their low teaching scores do not show improvement.
-And, to ensure optimal learning, course content has been moved to other blocks and other times of the year as a result of student feedback on course evaluations.
+Student feedback also influences course continuous quality improvement and decisions about curriculum design.
+For example, because of student feedback, course content has been moved to other blocks and times of year to ensure optimal learning.

 Q. Students feel reluctant to give honest evaluations for fear of individually directed retaliation.
 What systems are in place to ensure that students are not subjected to repercussions from writing constructive comments in evaluations on faculty and residents?

 A. Students' fears of repercussions have been heard.
-That is why the course and clerkship directors and the Educational Evaluations unit have developed ways to ensure that students are protected.
+That is why the course and clerkship directors and the Educational Evaluations Team have developed ways to ensure that students are protected.
 For starters, faculty cannot see student names on evaluations.
-Secondly, clinical faculty cannot see their evaluations until they have completed a reciprocal evaluation about the student.
-Third, a confidential comment box is available on clinical educator forms to allow for comments students do not feel comfortable sharing directly with the person being evaluated.
-In eValue, student evaluations are not available to the faculty within a designated series of days in order to enhance the anonymity of the evaluations by aggregating more ratings and comments.
-Additionally, students are encouraged to use the SAFE (Supporting A Fair and Equitable Environment) form to report mistreatment that they do not feel comfortable sharing in eValue or MedHub.
-This information is shared with the Associate Deans and clerkship/course director(s).
+Second, clinical faculty cannot see their evaluations until they have completed a reciprocal evaluation about the student.
+Third, completed teaching evaluations are not available for viewing to the faculty within a designated number of days to enhance the anonymity of the evaluations by aggregating more ratings and comments.
+If students want to anonymously provide feedback they can use the SAFE (Supporting A Fair and Equitable Environment) form.
+This information is shared with the Associate Deans and clerkship director(s) and is anonymous unless a student chooses to self-identify

 Q. Can students evaluate faculty members they are not formally assigned to evaluate?

-Q. What will happen to students’ eValue and MedHub accounts upon graduation?
+Q. What will happen to students’ MedHub accounts upon graduation?

-A. Upon graduation student access to eValue and MedHub will be deactivated.
+A. Upon graduation student access to MedHub will be deactivated.
 It is recommended that all students download and save to their own records evaluations that they might need in the future.

 Foundations 1